Skip to main content

 A Linux Toolbox for AMD64 Developers.

 While you can't judge a book by its cover, you can often judge a development platform by its tools.
 By that measure, the AMD64 platform demonstrates a maturity that exceeds the youth of its release, in early 2003.
-The breadth of 64-bit tools available for the Opteron processor...read more.
+The breadth of 64-bit tools available for the Opteron processor... read more.

 Configuration/installation of ndiswrapper.

 Lately i noticed alot of people asking questions about how to configure wireless for dell inspiron 1501 Laptops - this article will help you to get over it.
+Dell TrueMobile wireless cards are based on Broadcom Wireless chipsets.
+Dell recommends using the ndiswrapper driver framework for TrueMobile wireless cards.
+While not officially tested or supported by Dell.

 Creating dynamic swap space.